NzauM/NewsShow/readme.md

-# Password LOcker
+# News-Scoop

-A python application for saving passwords.
+News scoop lets you read news from many news online.

 ## Description

-Password Locker is an application that lets you Create an account where you can save passwords for all your applications.You can also view all your saved passwords and delete those you no longer need.
+News scoop is an application that lets you see news pubishers around the world.You can also choose a news publisher form which to read the news from.It also allows you to choose the language you can read from.

 ## Behaviour  Driven Development